 Vent pipes serving power vented appliances are classified by building codes as "vent connectors".
-Required clearances from combustible materials must be provided in accordance with information in this manual under "Locating the Water Heater" and "Minimum Clearances", and with National Fuel Gas Code and local codes.
+Required clearances from combustible materials must be provided in accordance with information in this manual under LOCATION OF WATER HEATER and CLEARANCES, and with National Fuel Gas Code and local codes.

-Clearance to combustibles for all venting pipes and terminals

-For installations in the US 0" minimum For installations in the CANADA Refer to vent pipe and terminal manufacturer's installation instructions for clearances to combustibles
+Clearance to combustibles for all venting pipes and terminals For installations in the US 0" minimum For installations in Canada Refer to vent pipe and terminal manufacturer's installation instructions for clearances to combustibles DO NOT place inculation or other meterials in the required elegrance anges